pergolafabio/Hikvision-Addons/hikvision-doorbell/README.md

    </a>
 </p>

-Connect your Hikvision IP door station to Home Assistant to receive events (like motion detection or incoming calls) and send back commands (like opening a door connected to the door station relay or rejecting a call).
+Connect your Hikvision IP door stations to Home Assistant to receive events (like motion detection or incoming calls) and send back commands (like opening a door connected to the door station relay or rejecting a call).

 ## Features
 - Capture doorbell events: callstatus/motion detection/door unlocked/tamper alarm/dismissed alarm
 - Open doors connected to the doorbell (_useful for older devices where port 80 is blocked and `ISAPI` is not available_)
-- Remote actions such as answering/rejecting the call, hanging up, etc using the `ISAPI` API.
+- Remote actions such as answering/rejecting the call, hanging up, etc (via the `ISAPI` API).
 _This can be exploited in HA automation.
 When for example a Zigbee door sensor signals a door opened, the ringing on the indoor stations and on the Hik-Connect devices is stopped.
 Se the documentation for more details._
 - Reboot the door station